bediger4000/kalah/README.md

             human

 Computer's pot or store is X, human's is Y.
-Players move by sayin with of their pits (0 through 5) they want to move.
+Players move by indicating which of their pits (0 through 5) they want to move.
 Players virtually empty the chosen pit, then distribute its contents (stones or seeds),